sagefy/sagefy/docs/pages/survey_of_learning_research.md

     - Cites Gick & Holyoak, 1980; Perfetto et al., 1983; Klahr & Carver, 1988; Bassok, 1990
 - SB 366: Avoid creating emotional interest; instead focus on building situational interest.
 Use simple, minimal content; use vivid language and examples; and make things human and personal.
     - Cites Sadoski, Goetz, & Fritz, 1993; Strun and White 2000; Moreno and Mayer (2000b); Clark and Mayer (2008)
+- SE 363: "Through the cognitive task analysis, you define: (1) scenarios to serve as learning cases, (2) criteria that distinguish scenarios of more or less complexity, (3) the normal tools and resources available to the worker, and (4) alternative solution paths and rationale."
+    - Cites Lajoie, Azevedo, and Fleiszer (1998); Van Gog, Sluijsmans, Joosten-ten Brinke, and Prins (2010)
 - SB 218: Wait at least three seconds after asking a question before going for the answer to promote building mental models.
     - Cites Tobin 1987.
 - SB 209: Ask learners to take a position on a topic or controversy to promote building mental models.